SimonScholz/simonscholz.github.io/content/tutorials/switch-gcloud-kubectl-configs/index.md

 Be sure to configure kubectl for your development and production gcp project as described in the previous section: [Configure kubectl with Google Cloud](https://simonscholz.github.io/tutorials/switch-gcloud-kubectl-configs#configure-kubectl-with-google-cloud)

-## Alias for Easy Switching of Both gcloud and kubectl
+## Alias for switching both, gcloud and kubectl

 To simplify context switching and ensure that both gcloud and kubectl are using the correct configurations, you can create aliases that activate the appropriate Google Cloud configuration and switch the kubectl context simultaneously.